 Toe kick molding is an essential part of any professional-looking kitchen remodel.
 It does, however, beg a couple of questions, such as: “Do I really need this stuff?” and “Why isn’t this built in automatically?”

-Do I Need Toe Kick Molding?
+Do I Need Cabinet Toe Kick Molding?

 Toe kick molding provides the same finished look to the back of the toe kick area as the rest of the cabinets.
 It also serves to protect the cabinet bases from damage from dropped objects, spilled food and liquids and, well, kicks from people’s toes.
-While bare feet are unlikely to damage them, steel toed work boots and soccer cleats are another matter entirely!

-Why Isn’t It Built In?
+Why Isn’t Cabinet Toe Kick Built In?

-Toe kick molding to the rescue!
+Cabinet toe kick molding to the rescue!
 Because it’s a separate piece, you can trim it to the exact shape you need, to make sure there’s no gap, and to ensure that your cabinets look like they were built into the house, not just placed on the floor like furniture.

 Want to learn more about kitchen cabinets, including common pitfalls and how to avoid them?
 Check out The Consumer’s Guide to Buying Kitchen Cabinets today.
-It will help you avoid ripoffs and costly mistakes.
+It will help you avoid rip-offs and costly mistakes.